Daniel Trocmé

 Daniel Trocmé (1910- 1944) in Le Chambon-sur-Lignon, France.
 He taught physics, chemistry and natural sciences.
 He became the principal of a boarding school in 1941.
-Daniel Trocmé got sent to different detention camps until he died in 1944 from exhaustion and sickness.
+Daniel Trocmé was sent to different detention camps until he died in 1944 from exhaustion and sickness.
 He was recognized as a Righteous Among the Nations for saving Jews in Le Chambon-sur-Lignon in France.